 Show your child how to be charitable by helping them commit acts of kindness for kids with their money.
-Choose charities where a small contribution – $12 or less – makes a tangible difference to engage your child.
+Choose charities where a small contribution – $12 or less – makes a tangible difference to engage your child and show them kindness acts kids can do.

 You’re trying to raise a giving, charitable child, right?
-But how are you supposed to get them motivated when their small amount of dollars and change barely makes a ding in the cause they’re trying to fund?
+But how are you supposed to get them motivated and really teach kids kindness when their small amount of dollars and change barely makes a ding in the cause they’re trying to fund?
+Let me introduce you to money acts of kindness for kids where small amounts of money goes a long way.

 We need kids to feel really good + resourceful with being able to help out the world now so that they habit stays with them through to when their paycheck allows them to ACTUALLY make huge splashes in this world.

-So, I’ve got a list of 9 charities where less than $10 charitable donation really means something tangible your child can sink their teeth into.
+So, I’ve got a list of 9 charities where less than $10 charitable donation really means something tangible your children can sink their teeth into.

-Note: these are not recurring donations, they’re one-time donations, which is what your child is much more likely able to make.
+Note: these are not recurring donations, they’re one-time donations, which is what your child is much more likely able to make when they ‘commit' acts of kindness.

 Charity #1: SharetheMeal